openframeworks/ofBook/20_intro_to_graphics/chapter.md

 In the first half of the chapter **[note which sections]**, we will be designing digital "paintbrushes."
 If we pick up a paintbrush, dip it in some paint and then drag it across some canvas, physics is going to determine the characteristics of the resulting mark - the pressure we exert on the brush, the force of gravity pulling the paint downward, the ability of the paper to absorb water, etc.  When we digitize this process, the mouse will be our brush, and we get to create our own physics.
 We create the rules that dictate how our brush makes marks on the screen.  ~~So we will use these brushes to create some images (that's the interactive part) and the brush physics will involve generating a lot of simple shapes (that's the repetition part).~~ **[last sentence doesn't flow well]**

-In the second half of the chapter **[note which sections]**, we will take a break from interactivity and create a hypnotizing animation of spiraling, repeating rectangles.
+In the second half of the chapter **[note which sections]**, we will take a break from brushes and use coordinate system transformations to create a hypnotizing animation of spiraling, repeating rectangles.

-Along the way from brushes to animated rectangles **[note which sections]**, we will learn how to save our work as images and animated gifs.
-If we can't save and share our work, why make it?

 **Our chapter roadmap:**